bitrix24/b24restdocs/api-reference/entity/items/properties/entity-item-property-update.md

-# Update Additional Property of Storage Elements `entity.item.property.update`
+# Update Additional Property of Storage Items `entity.item.property.update`

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - adjustments needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing
-- error response not provided
+- response in case of error is absent

 {% endnote %}